Kinolhas

 Kinolhas (ކިނޮޅަސް) is one of the inhabited islands of the Raa Atoll administrative division of the Maldives.

 History

 The island is known to have been ruled by a man from Somalia named Abd al-Aziz of Mogadishu in the 14th century, and was visited by the traveller Ibn Batuta during this time.

 Geography

 The island is 150.66 km north of the country's capital, Malé.

 Demography

 Migration

-Due to the poor quality and limitations of some of the basic services such as healthcare, education and a lack of economical job opportunities, nearly 30% of the registered residents of the island live in the country's capital, Male'.
+Due to the poor quality and limitations of some of the basic services such as healthcare, education and a lack of economical job opportunities, nearly 30% of the registered residents of the island live in the country's capital, Malé.

 Governance

 Crime

 The island hardly has any record of serious crimes like drugs, theft and robbery.

 Economy

 Most common source of economical work for the residents are fishing and agriculture.
 Some of the residents also work at Pearl Island Resort in Meedhuhparu Island, a resort Island nearby.
-Many residents live in Male and work there too.
+Many residents live in Malé and work there too.